Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops: Introduction

-In this paper, we present a method to identify clusters in a weighted network with self-loops.
-Using this method, we analyze the commuting between counties in the United States in 2010 to identify the clusters of counties that are significantly connected with themselves and with others.
-We proceed by describing the methodology and theoretical basis.
-We then present and discuss the results of regional delineation.
-We conclude with the limitations and furture research directions.
+The rest of the paper proceeds as follows.
+We first briefly describe the commuting dataset \jf{for the conterminous United States in 2010.} We then present a method to identify clusters in a weighted network with self-loops.
+Using this method, we analyze the commuting patterns between counties in the United States in 2010 to identify the clusters of counties that are significantly connected.
+We then present and discuss the results of regional delineation and compare them with other delineations.
+We conclude with the limitations \jf{of our analysis and potential} future research directions.